 Each coordinator is assigned campuses and works with administrators, teachers, and positive behavior liaisons for Tier III students.
 Each coordinator is housed on a campus where specialized classes for behavior or therapeutic intervention are housed.
 This allows for additional support for these classrooms, teachers, and students.

-My name is Ramon Zamora, and I currently serve as one of four Behavioral Coordinators for Abilene ISD.
-I graduated with a Bachelor of Science Education/Elementary Education from McMurry University – Abilene Texas.
-I am certified in general education, special education, ESL and CPI.
-At the end of my college career in 96’ I traveled to Amarillo Texas where I served as the Executive Director of Wesley Community Center where I over saw the Daycare, Afterschool Care and Senior Citizens Center.
-I have always had a desire to serve the community and to treat people holistically.
-After being given the opportunity to be in the classroom and return to Abilene and join the Bonham Elementary Team, I jumped on this opportunity to return to the area in 2003.
-Returning to Abilene I have had several positions as an Adapt Aide (1yr), Special Educational Aide (1yr), Special Educational Teacher(2yrs), 3rd,4th,5th grade Classroom Teacher (9 yrs), Skills Specialist (4yrs), Behavioral Coordinator (1yr).
+Ramon Zamora currently serves as one of five Behavioral Coordinators for Abilene ISD.
+He graduated with a Bachelor of Science Education/Elementary Education from McMurry University – Abilene Texas.
+Mr. Zamora is certified in general education, special education, ESL and CPI.
+At the end of his college career in 96’ he traveled to Amarillo Texas where he served as the Executive Director of Wesley Community Center where he over saw the Daycare, Afterschool Care and Senior Citizens Center.
+He has always had a desire to serve the community and to treat people holistically.
+After being given the opportunity to be in the classroom and return to Abilene and join the Bonham Elementary Team, he jumped on the opportunity to return to the area in 2003.
+Returning to Abilene he has held several positions as an Adapt Aide (1yr), Special Educational Aide (1yr), Special Educational Teacher(2yrs), 3rd,4th,5th grade Classroom Teacher (9yrs), Skills Specialist (4yrs), Behavioral Coordinator (2yr).

-As a Behavioral Coordinator my goal will be working with the Campus Administration, Teachers, and Behavioral Liaison to help students with Social skills outside of the regular education classroom on a daily basis as needed.
-Specific skills that we will be working on throughout the year include conversation skills (personal space, turn-taking, entering a conversation, staying on topic, etc.), perspective taking (identifying what others are thinking/feeling, etc.), play skills (how to enter a game appropriately, following rules, dealing with losing, etc.), emotion management (dealing with anger), classroom skills (raising hands, etc.), and many, many more.
-We will be working on these social skills while using our core curriculum designated by grade level.
+As a Behavioral Coordinator Mr. Zamora’s goal will be working with the Campus Administration, Teachers, and Behavioral Liaison to help students with Social skills outside of the regular education classroom daily as needed.
+His vision is to be able to connect with students and help them feel safe and secure to be able to learn in the classroom.
+They will be working on specific skills throughout the year including conversation skills (personal space, turn-taking, entering a conversation, staying on topic, etc.), perspective taking (identifying what others are thinking/feeling, etc.), play skills (how to enter a game appropriately, following rules, dealing with losing, etc.), emotion management (dealing with anger), classroom skills (raising hands, etc.), and many, many more.
+They will be working on these social skills while using core curriculum designated by grade level.
 No classwork will be missed or skipped during the lessons.

 Susan Webb – District-wide Mental Health Coordinator